COMBAR Constitution

 This year we will be specifically welcoming back the Offshore members again and we anticipate being joined by a number of colleagues from the BVI, Cayman Islands and Bermuda (among other places).

 The Conference will open with a welcome reception on the evening of Wednesday 28th May 2025 in the splendour of the Oval Room and Terrace at the Ritz Carlton.
 The Conference will run over the Thursday and Friday with a drinks reception on the Thursday evening, which will be held at le9e, a recently restored 1930’s Art Deco gem located on the ninth floor of Montreal’s Eaton Centre.
 The meeting will culminate with a gala dinner on the Friday 30th May 2025.
 This will be held in the spectacular St James Theatre, which has been exclusively hired for the evening.
-As ever, families are welcome, and a walking tour and lunch will be arranged for them to explore the delights of Montreal.
+As ever, families are welcome, and a walking tour and lunch will be arranged for them to explore the delights of Montréal.
+Details of the walking tour have been sent to delegates, family members can register directly here.

 Room Booking